velartrill/velartrill.github.io/orig/spirals/cohesion/out-of-the-dark.md

 "I guess."

+Mirvit looks up with an expression of concern.
 "Is there somewhere you would feel safer?"

 "Uh… not really, no." *Maybe the opposite end of the galaxy.*